Almost every survivalists knows that not just any flashlight can be considered a “survival flashlight“.

 Olight specializes in making tactical flashlights, headlamps, weapon lights and other tactical survival gear.

 The Warrior 3 is a tactical flashlight that boasts a max 2300 Lumens, which is far more than any other flashlight on this list.
 However, the Warrior 3 also has lower lumens settings that will help you extend battery life.
-Which is great because the Warrior uses a customized 5000mAh rechargeable lithium battery.
+This is great because the Warrior uses a customized 5000mAh rechargeable lithium battery.

 The durability of the Olight Warrior 3 is even more impressive than its brightness.
-The Warrior aluminum alloy body is scratch resistant, waterproof, submersible (IPX8) , and can withstand drops from over two meters.
+The Warrior aluminum alloy body is scratch-resistant, waterproof, submersible (IPX8) , and can withstand drops from over two meters.

 However, the Warrior does have its drawbacks.
 The most glaring one its short minimum run time (2.5 minutes at 2300 Lumens, although it can run for 2 hours and 40 minutes at 800 lumens after that — and then another 39 minutes at 250 lumens.).
 So, if you need something that is extremely bright and lasts for an extended period of time, you might not want to choose the Warrior.